Jennifer Erin Wong, Software Engineer

 Explore career options while you’re still in school!
 I thought I was absolutely sure I wanted to be a civil engineer, so I worked the same internship all of the summers I attended college.
 A better plan would’ve been to try other roles–maybe I would’ve stumbled onto software engineering sooner!

 Be open to change.
-I’ve worked as a camp counselor, file clerk, patent law intern, and barista.
+I’ve worked as a camp counselor, a file clerk, patent law intern, and barista.
 I started my career as a civil engineer and worked in transportation, geotechnical, civil, and structural engineering.
 Then I jumped into tech by working as a customer support agent and customer engagement manager.
-I also transitioned from being a web developer to a front end developer to software engineer!
+I also transitioned from being a web developer to a front-end developer to software engineer!
 Some people know exactly what they want to do, but these days there are so many opportunities and options

 Any projects/programs, etc. you are working on?